-"Love Song" was written by vocalist/ front man Jeff Keith and guitarist/keyboardist Frank Hannon.
-It is Tesla's greatest success, widely considered to be their signature song, and still getting heavy airplay today.
-However, it is not
+"Love Song" was written by Tesla vocalist Jeff Keith and guitarist/keyboardist Frank Hannon.
+It is Tesla's signature song, and one with a very strong connection for the band.

 On a parallel note, Tesla came along at just the right time to have an identity crisis.
 They were seen as a "glam metal" band right when glam metal was dying like disco; it didn't help that when touring, they often shared a bill with Def Leppard and Poison - and of course, they were on the Geffen label.
-Tesla tried to redefine themselves by dressing down in jeans and a Tshirt, playing more blues-driven rock, and acting more like a jam band than a stadium band.
-It's almost as if they would have loved to have invented grunge, had they only been a couple states north and thought of it first!
+Tesla tried to redefine themselves by dressing down in jeans and T-shirts, playing more blues-driven rock and acting more like a jam band than a stadium band.
+It's almost as if they would have loved to have invented grunge, had they only been a couple states north and thought of it first.